bchugg/stat-map/nonparametric density estimation.md

 $$
 \widehat{p}(x) = \frac{1}{n}\sum_i \ind(x = X_i).
 $$
 But this solution obviously overfits the given data and has very few nice properties (continuity, smoothness, etc).
+It doesn't generalize from the data at all; it sucks.

 In terms of evaluation, typically we're interested in $L_2$ loss, i.e.,
 $$